 How to get into Law Enforcement

-If you’re planning on getting into law enforcement right now, there is a couple of things to consider.
+If you’re planning on getting into law enforcement right now, there are a couple of things to consider.
 One, I can totally understand how this time in our culture, in our country’s history is a difficult one to deal with but at the same time, it’s still rewarding and I don’t think that reward is ever going to change.
 And if you are just getting into or considering getting into law enforcement, there is something that is very important that you realize and, at least contemplate, for yourself.
 And that is what’s your goal?
 What are you trying to do?

 There are a lot of different law enforcement jobs and the requirements to be a police officer will vary.
 For some people, they get into law enforcement because they know they want to be a detective.
 And I applaud that.
 That’s great.
 Other people want to push a radiator around their town for their entire 30 or 40 year career.
 And that’s, again, admirable because both of them are serving their community in the way that appeals to them.
 In terms of advice, I would say, “Just understand and plan basically what is it that draws you to law enforcement?
 What is it that you want to do?
 What is it you want to accomplish?”
 So don’t just look for police jobs near me, think about your goals.
 There are a lot of different ways to be a peace officer, it is important to do what is a good fit for you.

 And then with that plan, do everything you can to make it happen but also be flexible enough that when an opportunity presents itself, that you’re not afraid to say, “You know what?
 I think I ought to give this